percona/everest-doc/docs/release-notes/Percona Everest 0.9.0 (2024-03-27).md

 - [EVEREST-913](https://perconadev.atlassian.net/browse/EVEREST-913) - We corrected the AWS load balancer type for the HAProxy replicas to use the network LB type when enabling external access to the DB cluster, instead of the classic LB type.

-- [EVEREST-914](https://perconadev.atlassian.net/browse/EVEREST-914) - In the PMM dashboard, you can now select a cluster ID among multiple monitored k8s clusters.
-Previously, VMAgent did not have such labels and hence was absent from PMM.